 Attendees will also gain the opportunity to engage and build relationships across relevant sectors, supporting knowledge sharing and collaboration to address technology-facilitated abuse.

-We have sponsorship and exhibition opportunities available.
-Please visit our sponsorship page or Contact us for more details.
+We have sponsorship opportunities available.
+Please visit our sponsorship opportunities page or Contact us for more details.

-We are pleased that Telstra is supporting the Summit as a Platinum Sponsor.
+We are pleased that Telstra is once again supporting the Summit as a Platinum Sponsor.